Trump's rocky start in the Middle East

 Senator John McCain, who chairs the Senate Committee on Armed Services, said: "I would not describe any operation that results in the loss of American life as a success."

-The Yemen raid and the decision to relax authorization requirements to carry out counter-terrosism missions there has raised concerns that the Trump administration might do the same in other countries.
+The Yemen raid and the decision to relax authorization requirements to carry out counter-terrorism missions there has raised concerns that the Trump administration might do the same in other countries.

 A senior US military official told CNN that although the rules on how strikes are authorized were being reviewed, there was no greater tolerance or acceptance of civilian casualties, even if the target is rapidly decided upon and hit.